-Brand New Day complies with applicable Federal civil rights laws and does not discriminate on the basis of race, color, national origin, age, disability, or sex.
-Brand New Day does not exclude people or treat them differently because of race, color, national origin, age, disability, or sex.
+Brand New Day complies with Federal and State laws and does not discriminate or exclude on the basis of race, color, national origin, age, mental or physical disability, sex, religion, ancestry, ethnic group identification, medical condition, genetic information, marital status, gender, gender identity, or sexual orientation.

-Brand New Day

-- Provides free aids and services to people with disabilities to communicate effectively with us, such as: - Qualified sign language interpreters - Written information in other formats (large print, audio, accessible electronic formats, other formats) - Provides free language services to people whose primary language is not English, such as: - Qualified interpreters - · Information written in other languages
+Brand New Day provides free aids and services to people with disabilities to communicate effectively with us, such as: Qualified sign language interpreter and Written information in other formats (large print, audio, accessible electronic formats, other formats).
+We also provide free language services to people whose primary language is not English, such as: Qualified interpreter and Information in other languages.

-If you need these services, contact the Brand New Day Customer Service Department at: 1-866-255-4795 (TTY 711).
-Hours are: 8:00 a.m. to 8:00 p.m.
-7 days a week from October 1 - March 31 and 8:00 a.m. to 8:00 p.m.
-Monday - Friday from April 1 - September 30.
+If you need these services, contact the Brand New Day at: (866) 255-4795 (TTY 711).
+Our hours are, 8:00 A.M. to 8:00 P.M.
+(PT), 7 days a week.